AnkanMisra/StateFlow/DEMO.md

 - No workflow, AI, or job is triggered
 - Confirms the system behaves correctly when no action is needed

-### What to Say
-> "This stays below the threshold, so no optimization is triggered."

 ---